-Applications are now open for up to 18 PhD studentships at the University of Nottingham, funded by the Engineering and Physical Sciences Research Council.
+Applications are now closed.
+Up to 18 PhD studentships are available at the University of Nottingham, funded by the Engineering and Physical Sciences Research Council.

 Starting in October 2019, the studentships are offered through cohort-based doctoral training programmes.
 They span six distinct themes, with each theme led by an academic expert and offering up to three fully funded opportunities.